Tourism Growth Program in British Columbia

 grant_single_labels|projects

-- Helping operators to improve and/or create innovative tourism offerings attractive to domestic and international visitors
+- Helping operators improve or create innovative tourism offerings attractive to domestic and international visitors.

-- Supporting digitization, automation, or technology integration investments that enhance SME productivity, efficiency, and competitiveness
+- Supporting digitization, automation, or technology integration investments to enhance SME productivity, efficiency, and competitiveness.

-- Supporting businesses with promoting tourism products, including digital and virtual reality experiences
+- Assisting businesses with promoting tourism products, including digital and virtual reality experiences.

-- Extending the tourism season by assisting tourism SMEs in the development and delivery of shoulder season products
+- Extending the tourism season by assisting SMEs in developing shoulder season products, such as winter tourism offerings.

-- Developing capacity for more inclusive tourism experiences, such as enhancing accessibility of tourism assets and staff training for welcoming diverse clientele
+- Developing capacity for more inclusive tourism experiences, such as enhancing accessibility of tourism assets and staff training for inclusive environments.

-- Developing and/or implementing sustainable tourism plans in communities based on research and market analysis
+- Developing and implementing sustainable tourism plans based on research and market analysis.

 grant_single|admissibleProjectsExample

-Promoting eco-tourism in Victoria with a sustainable whale watching tour.
+Promoting eco-tourism with a sustainable whale watching tour

-Designing a new cultural heritage museum in Ottawa to attract diverse visitors.
+Designing a new cultural heritage museum to attract diverse visitors

 grant_single_labels|admissibility

-- Must be financially viable businesses, operating for a minimum of two years in British Columbia.
+- For businesses, they must be financially viable and have been operating for a minimum of two years in British Columbia.

-- Restaurants, accommodation, and retail are not normally eligible (exceptions can be made for restaurants or accommodations that are an anchor for a tourism community).
+- Restaurants, accommodation, and retail businesses are generally not eligible unless they are an anchor for a tourism community.

 grant_eligibility_criteria|who_can_apply